Tag Archives: shady city

 Rita laughed.
 She looked calm and it seemed a connection had been built between them that suited them.
 There was always going to be a weight on our shoulders though until she had confirmed the safety of her boys.

-“Any word on Reggie?” she asked.
+“Any word on Junior?” she asked of her youngest triplet.

 I took a seat on the sofa across from her.